 Direct mail has been around for a loooooong time.
 Records show that it dates back at least to ancient Egyptian times around 1,000 B.C.

-As a marketing strategy, you would think direct mail’s days might be numbered.
+As a marketing strategy, you would think direct mail’s numbers might be numbered.
 Well, think again.

 A report comparing direct mail and email marketing outcomes in the UK states that there are a total of 12.1 billion letters and 74 trillion emails sent out every year.
 Approximately 70 percent of recipients say that they feel like they receive too many emails.
 57 percent of people say they abandon their email addresses due to receiving too many of them.